 1. Growth hormone stimulates cartilage cells to differentiate, and at the same time stimulates the liver and other tissues to produce an insulin-like growth factor-I, which leads to the proliferation of cartilage cells.
 When more cartilage cells are produced between the long bones, children will grow taller.
 However, growth is a very complicated process and requires the coordinated action of several hormones.
 That is why sometimes children do not grow much even after the injection of growth hormones.
 In adults, bones can no longer grow longitudinally; if there is too much growth hormone, the bones, nose, and extremities become thicker instead.

 2. Growth hormone enhances the utilization of fat by stimulating triglyceride breakdown and oxidation in fat cells.
 It also suppresses fat cells’ ability to take up and accumulate circulating lipids.
+This is why you might find some bodybuilders or those that like to take care of their bodies taking some type of hgh supplement to help fat loss while trying to retain muscle mass.

 3. Growth hormone is one of several hormones that serve to maintain blood glucose within a normal range.
 Growth hormone is often said to have anti-insulin activity because it suppresses the ability of insulin to stimulate uptake of glucose in peripheral tissues and enhances glucose synthesis in the liver.
 When there is too much growth hormone, blood sugar can go up, even though insulin secretion increases, because insulin function is suppressed.
 This combination of high insulin and high sugar in the blood can lead to many kinds of inflammation.